ShijingWang9962/ShijingWang9962.github.io/_includes/publications.md

 </ol>
 </div>

-<strong>The following papers were completed by my colleagues before I joined the PhD team.
-They collected scanpath data of children with autism spectrum disorder (ASD) using an eye tracker from our lab.
+The following papers were completed by my colleagues before I joined the PhD team.
+They collected <strong>scanpath data of children with autism spectrum disorder (ASD) using an eye tracker from our lab</strong>.
 I plan to use the data they collected and continue their work by conducting further scanpath research, which is why I have included these papers here.
-Additionally, I will further explore how to better incorporate the eye tracker available in our lab into my future work.</strong>
+Additionally, I will further explore how to better incorporate the eye tracker available in our lab into my future work.

 <div class="publications">
 <ol class="bibliography">